splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

 Environment variables for manual installation
 ====================================================

-When deploying the instrumentation manually, you might have to set the following environment variables:
+When deploying the instrumentation manually, you need to make sure to set the following environment variables:

 .. list-table::
    :header-rows: 1